3dApothecary-xyz/SKR_Mini_E3_V3_DFU/README.md

 8. Unplug the BTT SKR Mini E3 V3 from the programming system

-9. Remove the Micro SD Card from the BTT SKR Mini E3 V3
+9. Remove the Micro SD Card from the BTT SKR Mini E3 V3 and insert it into the programming system

+10. Check to see that the filename on the Micro SD Card has changed from "firmware.bin" to "firmware.cur".
+This change indicates that the code was loaded into the MCU without issue

 ## Enabling DFU Mode and Loading new Firmware